mobily-enterprises/routify/README.md

 ## Pure Javascript

 You don't need to use fancy frameworks: routify.js will work out with existing SPAs without intruding in the app itself.

-## Integrating with existing libraries
+It will work with any framework -- or even [no framework at all](https://mobily-enterprises.github.io/routify/guides/01-straight-html.html), with straight HTML files.

-routify.js works on plain HTML elements, as well as integrating with the following libraries:
+It also integrates with the following libraries:

 * lit-element. routify.js provides two mixins which will enable routing for your main page and any other pages in no time.
 Batteries included!